zhangzw12319/DDAG_mindspore/README.md

 We use checkpoint from resnet50 pretrained on ImageNet, and the file link https://download.mindspore.cn/model_zoo/r1.1/resnet50_ascend_v111_imagenet2012_official_cv_bs32_acc76/.

+For convenience, you can rename it `resnet50.ckpt` and save it directly under `DDAG_mindspore/`, then you can leave `--pretrain resnet50.ckpt` unchanged for convenience.

 ### Training Result

 Training checkpoint will be stored in `logs/args.tag/training`, in which args.tag is specified before.
-The log <a id="log">architecture</a> is like following.
+The log <a id="log"> organization</a> is like following.
 It will be generated when you run `.sh` script and start training.

 ```
 logs